danforbes/pallet-nft/README.md

 ## Reference Implementation

 The [reference implementation](src/lib.rs) defined in this project is referred to as a "commodity" - a unique asset that is designed for frequent trading.
-In order to optimize for this use-case, _sorted_ lists of assets are stored per owner.
+In order to optimize for this use case, _sorted_ lists of assets are stored per owner.
 Although maintaining a sorted list is trivial with Rust vectors, which implement a binary search API that can be used for sorted insertion, it introduces significant overhead when an asset is _created_ because the entire list must be decoded from the backing trie in order to insert the new asset in the correct spot.
 Maintaining a sorted asset list is